u1075522/3720/README.md

-# This is a git repo for EAE3720, please upload code in scripts folder and arts to arts folder.
+# This is a git repo for EAE3720, please upload code to scripts folder and arts to arts folder.